 Call for contributions

-How can AI become the driving force of a digital and sustainable revolution, combining innovation, scientific progress, and ethical and environmental responsibility?
+The central question guiding the conference is as follows: How can AI serve as the driving force behind a digital and sustainable revolution, integrating innovation, scientific advancement, and ethical as well as environmental responsibility?

 To answer this question, contributions to the conference will be organized around five interrelated tracks, each addressing a key dimension of AI’s impact on society.

-- AI for energy and ecological transition
+- AI in support of energy transition and ecological transformation

-- AI for biodiversity and ecosystem preservation
+- AI for biodiversity conservation and ecosystem resilience

 - AI for sustainable agriculture and responsible food systems

-- Smart and sustainable cities
+- AI-enabled smart and sustainable urban environments

-- AI for combating climate change
+- AI for climate change mitigation and adaptation

-- AI for environmental awareness and education
+- AI for promoting environmental literacy and education

-AI also helps optimize hospital workflows, automate the detection of anomalies in medical imaging, and support researchers in the discovery of new drugs.
-As a catalyst for the digital and sustainable revolution, AI promotes more accessible, efficient, and responsible medicine, offering innovative solutions to the pressing challenges faced by healthcare systems.
+AI further contributes to optimizing hospital workflows, automating anomaly detection in medical imaging, and assisting researchers in drug discovery.
+As a catalyst for the digital and sustainable transformation, AI fosters more accessible, efficient, and ethically grounded healthcare, providing innovative responses to the critical challenges confronting contemporary health systems.Nonetheless, these advancements raise significant concerns regarding ethics, data

-This track of the AIDIST’2026 conference will explore the concrete applications of AI in healthcare, its opportunities and limitations, and will shed light on future prospects in this rapidly evolving field.
+privacy, and algorithmic transparency.
+This track of the AIDIST’2026 conference aims to examine the practical applications ofAI in healthcare, its potential and constraints, and to illuminate future directions in this rapidly evolving domain.

-- AI for diagnosis and medical decision-making
+- AI for medical diagnosis and clinical decision-making

 - AI in preventive, predictive, and personalized medicine